sybrew/the-seo-framework/readme.txt

 	* **Improved:**
 		* `the_seo_framework_robots_meta_array` now affects the sitemap.
 Be wary of performance issues!
 		* `the_seo_framework_sitemap_nhpt_query_args` & `the_seo_framework_sitemap_hpt_query_args`:
-			1. No longer pass the superfluously redundant `no_found_rows` index.
+			1. No longer pass the superfluously redundant `suppress_filters` index.
 			2. Now can have index `post_type` set to `[]` or `''` to cancel the query.
 	* **Removed:**
 		* `the_seo_framework_use_object_cache`, feature no longer available.